Giorgio Pisanò: Journalism and non-fiction writing

-Political activity and parliament

-Pisanò was elected senator in 1972 by the MSI, in the Lombardy district.
+Senator and final political activities

+In 1972, Pisanò was elected senator in the Lombardy district as a member of the MSI.
+During his time as a senator, he notably had a debate with the socialist politician Vittorio Foa during a television broadcast.
+Foa later recalled that Pisanò was making "grand speeches of pacification" (quoting him as saying "Deep down, we were all patriots...
+Each of us had our homeland in our hearts..."), at which point he interrupted Pisanò to explain "a fundamental difference", elaborating: "Wait a moment.
+If we're talking about the dead, fine.
+The dead are dead: let's respect them all.
+But if we're talking about when they were alive, they were different.
+If you had won, I'd still be in prison.
+Since we won, you're a senator."
-Reelected to five consecutive terms (1976, 1979, 1983 and 1987) until 1992, he was a member of the permanent Parliamentary Committee for Defense and Constitutional Affairs, the Parliamentary Committee of RAI Supervision, the Antimafia Parliamentary Committee and of the Parliamentary Committee of P2.

-From 1980 to 1994 he was city councilor of Cortina d'Ampezzo.

-A year after the 1988 death of Almirante, Pisanò founded a comunitarian faction within the MSI; after his exit from the party on 25 July 1991 the faction became the Fascism and Freedom Movement (Movimento Fascismo e Libertà; MFL), with Pisanò as national secretary.

-The MFL was the only party to expressly refer to fascism with the symbol itself, which included and highlighted in the centre a beam of red, making explicit reference to the ideologies of the Italian Social Republic and the social right, such as corporatism, the socialization of the economy, monetary taxation and nationalism.
+Reelected to five consecutive terms (1976, 1979, 1983, and 1987) until 1992, Pisanò was a member of the permanent Parliamentary Committee for Defense and Constitutional Affairs, the Parliamentary Committee of RAI Supervision, the Antimafia Parliamentary Committee and of the Parliamentary Committee of Propaganda Due (P2).
+From 1980 to 1994, he was city councilor of Cortina d'Ampezzo.
+A year after the 1988 death of Giorgio Almirante, Pisanò founded a communitarian faction within the MSI; after his exit from the party on 25 July 1991, the faction became the Fascism and Freedom Movement (Movimento Fascismo e Libertà, MFL), with Pisanò as national secretary.
+The MFL was the only party to expressly refer to Italian fascism with the symbol itself (the fasces), which included and highlighted in the centre a beam of red, making explicit reference to the ideologies of the Italian Social Republic and the Social Right (destra sociale), such as corporatism, the socialization of the economy as highlighted at the Congress of Verona (1943), monetary taxation, and Italian nationalism.